offici5l/offici5l.github.io/_articles/mi-cn-unlock.md

 This error occurs because Xiaomi mandates a phone number for account verification, and non-Chinese numbers are not accepted.

 # Solution:
-On February 28, 2025, a glitch was discovered that allows users to create a Chinese Xiaomi account using an international phone number.
-Follow these steps to unlock the bootloader:
+On February 28, 2025, offici5l discovered a glitch that allows users to create a Chinese Xiaomi account using an international phone number, enabling bootloader unlocking for Chinese devices outside China.
+Follow the steps below to unlock your device.

 ## Steps: